-On February 10, 2022, our Board reauthorized a program to repurchase, from time to time, up to \$400.0 million of our common stock.
+On February 10, 2022, the Company's Board of Directors reauthorized a program to repurchase, from time to time, up to \$400.0 million of our common stock.
+On February 8, 2023, the Board authorized a share repurchase program to repurchase from time to time up to \$350.0, excluding fees, of our common stock, which was in addition to any amounts remaining under the 2022 share repurchase program.
 We may effect such repurchases through open market purchases, trading plans established in accordance with U.S. Securities and Exchange Commission ("SEC") rules, derivative transactions or other means.
 We expect to continue to repurchase our common stock in future periods, although the timing and amount of the repurchases will depend on market conditions and other funding requirements.
-This authorization has no expiration date.
+There are no expiration dates associated with the share repurchase programs.